 ABOUT THE TVMI STUDY

 The Veterans Metrics Initiative: Linking Program Components to Post-Military Well-Being study (TVMI Study) is the first known research effort to longitudinally examine post-9/11 veterans’ transition and reintegration experiences, while simultaneously assessing outcomes impacted by specific components of transition assistance programs used.
-The study is administratively led by CP3, and scientifically directed by a multi-disciplinary team of qualified researchers from the Department of Defense, Department of Veterans Affairs, and civilian academia and industry.
+The study is administratively led by CP3, and scientifically directed by a multi-disciplinary team of qualified researchers from industry, academia, and the Department of Veterans Affairs.

 The TVMI Study, launched in April 2015, is a five-year longitudinal research study that has the following three aims:

 - Document veteran well-being through the transition and reintegration period in four key domains: health (mental and physical), vocation (education and career), finances, and social relationships.

 - Identify transition assistance programs veterans use as they reintegrate into civilian life, and distill the programs into their common components.

 - Examine the link between common program components and veteran well-being throughout the transition and reintegration process.

 The TVMI Study follows a cohort of veterans, identified within 0-90 days of separating from military service.
 Six comprehensive surveys will be administered at six month intervals (Waves 1-6) over the first three years of transition from military to civilian life.
 Each survey assessment records participant well-being across four domains: health (mental and physical), vocation (education and career), finances, and social relationships.
 Participants also identify transition assistance programs they used, if any.
 Following each assessment, the research team will identify changes in well-being across various demographic groups, analyze transition assistance programs identified to distill them into their common components, and examine links between common program components used and well-being outcomes.

 In addition to the generation of important scientific knowledge, the TVMI Study will ultimately produce: